 - 17. Durable Medical Equipment and Orthopedic Appliances Expenses up to the Allowed Amount for the following services and supplies requiring a Provider's written prescription are covered: - a.
 Purchase of Orthopedic Appliances, including, but not limited to, casts, splints, braces, trusses, crutches, and other Medically Necessary rigid or semi-rigid supports used to restrict or eliminate motion in a diseased, injured, weak, or deformed body part.
 (Refer to Section 7, provision F (47 & 48) for Pediatric and Adult Hearing Aid benefits.) - b.
 Rental (up to the purchase price) of a Hospital-type bed, wheelchair, or other durable therapeutic equipment (provided the equipment is designed for prolonged use over a period of time, serves a specific therapeutic purpose in the treatment of an Injury or Illness, is primarily and customarily used for a medical purpose, and is appropriate for use in the home) or the purchase of this equipment if economically justified. - c.
 For Durable Medical Equipment for which purchase is not feasible, reasonable rental expenses will be allowed.
-The Plan Case Manager may determine a reasonable rate.
+The Plan Case Manager may determine a reasonable rate. - d.

-d.
 Replacement or repair of Durable Medical Equipment or Orthopedic Appliances.
+Durable Medical Equipment will not be considered a replacement if the current equipment no longer meets the medical needs of the patient due to physical or a deteriorating medical condition.